ReadieFur/BSDataPuller/README.md

 And more!

 ## Dev docs (WIP):
 I've not got much here yet but to make a start I will provide some sample data that is sent out over the websocket, I may have forgotten some of the details here but this should be enough to get going for now.

 The data is sent out as a JSON over an unsecure websocket at `ws://0.0.0.0:2946/BSDataPuller/<DATACLASS>`.
-I am working on getting it to be sent out over a secure websocket but unfortunatly I dont think it would be possible.
+I'm working on getting it to be sent out over a secure websocket but unfortunatly I don't think it would be possible.

 If you want to access this data with another mod, add DataPuller as a refrence and subscribe to the data classes `Update` events, they will pass the data as a JSON however you can read the values straight from the class if you do `<class>.<data>`.

+You will also need to add some references from the game's internal libraries too, or the project won't compile.
+You can easily find them by searching inside the game's folder through Windows Explorer.

 There are currently two data classes, they are:

 **MapData**:
-This is sent out every time a level is started, failed or paused.<br />ColorA and Color B are RGB values encoded in hexadecimal.
+This is sent out every time a level is started, failed or paused.<br />ColorA and ColorB are RGB values encoded in hexadecimal.
 You can do bitshifting to extract the colors.

 ```json
 {
     "GameVersion": "1.13.2",